 What Are the Stages of Hodgkin Disease?

 The letter B is added if the person has any B symptoms (fever, night sweats, weight loss).
 If a person does not have these B symptoms, the letter A is added after the Roman numeral.
-If the Hodgkin disease has spread from a lymph node to a nearby organ, the letter E is added.
+If the Hodgkin disease involves an organ outside the lymphatic system, the letter E is added.
 If it involves the spleen, the letter S may be added.

 The letter X may be added if a person has bulky disease.
 This means a tumor in the chest is at least one-third as wide as the chest, or a tumor in another area is at least 10 centimeters (about 4 inches) across.
 This stage of the disease may need more intensive treatment:

-Stage I. Stage I means that the Hodgkin disease is only in one group of lymph nodes, or it has started in one organ and has not moved to another part of the body.
+Stage I. Stage I means that the Hodgkin disease is only in 1 group of lymph nodes, or it has started in 1 organ and has not moved to another part of the body.

 Stage IV.
 Stage IV means the Hodgkin disease has spread widely through distant organ(s) outside of the lymphatic system.
 Other lymph nodes in the body may or may not show signs of the cancer.
 Typical Stage IV disease is when Hodgkin lymphoma is found in the bone marrow or in organs (lung, stomach, liver, bone) away from the involved lymph nodes.